 1. A request that a debate be treated as urgent may be made to Parliament by the President, by at least ten Members, or by the Commission or Council.
-This request shall be in writing and supported by reasons.

 As soon as the President receives a request for urgent debate, he shall inform Parliament of the fact; the vote on that request shall be taken at the beginning of the next sitting.

-2. Where a request for urgent debate relates to the placing of a report on the agenda, only the person making the request, one speaker in favour, one speaker against, and the chairman or rapporteur of the committee responsible may be heard, in each case for a maximum of three minutes.
+2. Where a request for urgent debate relates to the placing of a report on the agenda, only the person making the request or one speaker in favour, one speaker against, and the chairman or rapporteur of the committee responsible may be heard, in each case for a maximum of five minutes.